-Purpose Build awareness of the current standing of an organisation's internal capabilities, relative to characteristics of a model high-performing conservation organisation; helps to identify possible next-steps for improving organisation performance Who should use this, and with whom?
-Integrators, with managers who have a multi-program or cross- organisational remit, such as program managers, CFOs, CIOs, etc When Possibly as part of Strategic Planning reviews (to support analysis of "Where are we now?
-Where do we want to be? and How do we get there?")
-How self-assessments of the organisation's current standing, then broader discussion of insights;
+Purpose This model helps to assess the current standing of an organisation's internal capabilities, relative to the characteristics of a theoretical high-performing conservation organisation.
+It also identifies possible next-steps for improving organisation performance.
+The model covers the key business processes across a conservation organisation and aids discussion of performance amongst people from different areas such as conservation, finance, marketing and HR.
+Who should use this, and with whom?
+Integrators, with managers who have a multi-program or cross- organisational remit, such as program managers, CFOs, CIOs, etc. When As part of a Strategic Planning review (to support analysis of "Where are we now?
+Where do we want to be?
+How do we get there?"), and/or to when to identify potential performance improvements.
+How Use as a self-assessment or in small-group discussions to develop ratings of the organisation's current performance and desired future status, then discuss insights and prioritisation of potential improvements.